26 Great Books on Vietnam

-Anyway, there are lots and lots of books on Vietnam to choose from.
-The good news is that many of them are damn good.
+Anyway, there are many books on Vietnam in English to choose from.
+The good news is that many of them are really good.
 I mean REALLY good!
 Some of the best writers in the English language (Greene, O’Brien, Caputo, Sheehan, and so on) have chosen to write about this fascinating Southeast Asian country.

 And if you’re interested in books on other Asian countries, check out my books on Japan, Malaysia, Myanmar, China, Thailand, and Singapore.